tttapa/py-build-cmake/examples/minimal/README.md

 ```

 `README.md`
 This file.
-Will be included in the Python package as the long description and
+It will be included in the Python package as the long description and
 will be shown on your PyPI project page.

 `pyproject.toml`